aroberge/friendly-traceback-docs/docs/html/_sources/editor.rst.txt

 ``my_program.py`` and your editor has an option (perhaps from a menu or by clicking a button) to run ``my_program.py`` using Python.
-However, you'd like to run this program with Friendly's help as though it was invoked the usual way::
+However, you'd like to run this program with friendly's help as though it was invoked the usual way::